pkumod/gStore/docs/API.md

 ## Easy Examples

-We provide C++, java, python and php API for ghttp now.
-Please refer to example codes in `api/http/cpp`, `api/http/java`, `api/http/python` and `api/http/php`.
+We provide C++, java, python, php and nodejs API for ghttp now.
+Please refer to example codes in `api/http/cpp`, `api/http/java`, `api/http/python`, `api/http/php` and `api/http/nodejs`.
 To use these examples, please make sure that executables have already been generated.

 Next, **start up ghttp service by using \texttt{bin/ghttp} command.** It is ok if you know a running usable ghttp server and try to connect to it. (you do not need to change anything if using examples, just by default).
 Then, for C++ and java code, you need to compile the example codes in the directory `api/http/cpp/example` and `api/http/java/example`.